collective/collective.recipe.htpasswd/README.rst

 supports.
 This formats, with some minor diffenrences in the case of the plain method, are also `supported by the auth_basic module`_ of the nginx http server.

-At this moment this recipe support plain and crypt algorithms for storage passwords.
+At this moment this recipe support plain, crypt and _`APR md5 algorithms` for storage passwords.
 The crypt algorithm is based on the system's crypt() routine, so it inherits its limitations (see: `man 5 crypt`_).

 *Note:* The plaintext passowrds are only accepted by the Apache httpd server on